Janet Egyir

-Janet Egyir (born 7 May 1992]) is a Ghanaian footballer who plays as a defender for Israeli Ligat Nashim club Hapoel Katamon Jerusalem FC and the Ghana women's national team.
+Janet Egyir (born 7 May 1992) is a Ghanaian footballer who plays as a defender for Israeli Women's Premier League club Hapoel Katamon Jerusalem FC and the Ghana women's national team.
 She was part of the team at the 2014 African Women's Championship.
 In 2018, she was adjudged the best player of the tournament at the 2018 WAFU Women's Cup.
+She was born in Sekondi-Takoradi.